 - How much Goldman spends on a single recruit

-- When exactly many law students can expect to be unemployed
+- Why many law students can expect to be unemployed

 - What Andrew Yang learned about networking from getting a free conference ticket

-- What we can do to encourage young people to become entrepreneurs more
+- How we can encourage young people to become entrepreneurs

 Who would I recommend the Smart People Should Build Things summary to?